A Random Person Sent Me Money on Cash App: What to Do

 The Fake Prize Scam

 Scammers utilizing this method tell Cash App users that they’ve “won” some kind of reward.
-They send that “winner” a partial payment, and then ask the “winner” to pay processing or admin fees to receive the remainder of the winnings.
+They send the “winner” a partial payment, and then ask that person to pay processing or admin fees to receive the remainder of the winnings.
 If the target acquiesces, he or she will end up losing money when the scammer runs off without ever paying out the bulk of the fake prize.

 The Fake Payment Scam